akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Am I dying?‘ The young man’s voice gasped.
 ‘My lady, am I—‘

-‘No.‘ Aldwina did not look up from her work.
+‘Nay.‘ Aldwina did not look up from her work.
 ‘Your heart is startled and your body is tired.‘

-‘Will I see her?‘ His fists were clenched on his thighs.
+‘Will I see her?‘ His fists were clenched on his thighs and he was not listening.
 ‘If I die.
 Will I see my mother?‘

 Aldwina put the cup into his hands.
 ‘If the Lord God took you, she would know you and you would know her.
 There would be no more pain, that is the promise.‘ She closed his fingers around the cup.
-‘Now, drink.‘
-
+‘Now, drink, for I do not believe that day is today.‘

-He drank and Aldwina continued.
+He drank and she continued.

-‘But as for you, I have seen plenty of dying, and it does not look like you.
+‘Nay, I have seen plenty of dying, and it does not look like you.
 You have been working far too long in the heat without water, that is all.’

 Beatrice watched the colour seep back into his cheeks.
 She watched the grey recede like a tide.
-Her mother had known the difference before she had even touched him.
+Her mother had known the difference, before she had even touched him.

-But the tremor in Beatrice’s own hands took an hour to fade, remembering her mother’s words.
+But the tremor in Beatrice’s own hands took an hour to fade, remembering her near fatal mistake.

 ---

 ### How do you know

-After the man and his wife had gone, and the door was once again barred, Beatrice sat on the stool by the hearth.
-The foxglove jar was on the high shelf now.
-She could see it there, above her reach.
+After the man and his wife left, Beatrice barred the door and walked miserably to the stool by the hearth, looking up at the foxglove jar on the high shelf.

-Her mother was wiping down the workbench.
-She did not speak, and Beatrice knew she was being given time to find her own words.
+Her mother was busy wiping down the workbench, giving Beatrice time to find her own words.

 ‘Mother?’

 ‘Yes, dear?’

+A long moment passed.
+Then, quieter: ‘I almost gave him the foxglove.’

+‘You did.’

+‘I might have killed him.’

+‘You did not.’
+Her mother’s voice was steady.
+‘You stopped.
+You learned.
+That is how it works.’

-‘How did you know that it was not his heart failing?'
-Beatrice asked.
-'That foxglove would be wrong.'
+Beatrice sighed.
+‘How did you know that it was not his heart failing?
+That foxglove would be wrong.‘

-Aldwina wiped the last of the hawthorn leaves from the knife and set it aside.
-She did not answer at once, and Beatrice had the sense that her mother was choosing her words with the same care she used when measuring out a remedy.

-'A heart can race for many reasons,' she said.
-'Fear.
-Exhaustion.
-A fever.
-A flaw in the heart itself.
-The trick is to read the whole man, not the single sign.'
-She turned to face Beatrice.
-'His hands were cold.
+Aldwina did not answer at once, but wiped the last of the hawthorn leaves from the knife and set it aside.
+‘A heart can race for many reasons,‘ she said, her words measured out with care.
+‘Fear, exhaustion, a fever or a flaw in the heart itself; The trick is to read the whole man, not the single sign.‘

+She sat and took hold of Beatrice’s hands.
+‘His hands were cold.
 You felt them when you brought the blanket.
 Cold hands with a racing heart—that is the body pulling itself inward, guarding its core, the way a frightened animal pulls back from a flame.
 The heart is not sick.
-The heart is answering a command.'
+The heart is answering a command.‘

-'What command?'

-
+‘What command?‘

-'To live, to survive.
+‘A command to live, to survive.
 He had worked too long in the heat.
-His body believed it was in danger.
-The racing heart was not the illness.
-It was the cure.'
-She paused.
-'Foxglove would have silenced it.
-And the cure would have killed him.'
+His body believed it was in danger and so the racing heart was not the illness, but the cure.‘ She paused.
+‘Foxglove would have silenced it, and the cure would have killed him.‘

-Beatrice was silent.
-She looked at her own hands.
-They were still now, but she could feel the tremor waiting beneath the skin, the memory of the jar in her fingers, the pinch she had almost taken.
+Beatrice was entirely silent as she looked at her own hands, remembering the feel of the tremor, the jar in her fingers.

-'So the cold hands told you,' she said.
+‘So the cold hands told you,‘ she said.

-'The cold hands and the fear and the way he could still grip his own knees.
-A dying man's hands are cold and weak.
-A frightened man's hands are cold and strong.
-You learn to see the difference, in time.'
-Aldwina reached out and covered Beatrice's hands with her own.
-'You will learn.'

-‘You told him he would see his mother again,‘ Beatrice said.

-Aldwina did not turn.
-‘I did.‘

-‘How do you know?‘

-Aldwina set down the cloth.
-She looked at Beatrice for a long moment, and Beatrice had the sense that her mother was deciding something.
-Then she crossed to the stool and sat beside her.
+Aldwina looked at Beatrice for a long and decisive moment.

-‘I do not know,‘ she said.
-‘Not the way I know that bread will rise or that hawthorn will steady a racing heart.
-Those things I have seen with my own eyes.
-I have not seen the resurrection.‘
+‘Do you remember how you knew the bread was ready?
+The hollow thump?’

-Beatrice waited.
+Beatrice nodded.

-‘But I have seen death,‘ her mother continued.
-‘I have seen my own mother die, and my father, and a child who never drew breath.
-I have sat with the dying and I have washed the dead and I have asked God the same question you are asking.
-And what I have found is this.‘ She took Beatrice’s hand.
-‘The fear of death is worse than death itself.
-I have seen men and women die peacefully, even joyfully, because they trusted that they were going somewhere they would be known.
-And I have seen others die in terror, fighting to the last breath, because they believed there was nothing waiting for them but darkness.‘

-‘Which will you choose?‘

-Aldwina almost smiled.
-‘I choose to trust.
-Father Edwin spoke once of a passage from the Apostle Paul.
-He said that at the end, death itself will be swallowed up in victory.
-That we will be changed, in the twinkling of an eye.
-That we will put on immortality like a garment.
-I do not understand what that means.
-But I believe that the God who made the rain and the sun and the harvest, the God who made you and your father and every living thing, did not make us to be thrown away.‘

-She squeezed Beatrice’s hand and released it.

-A silence.
-Then, quieter: ‘I almost gave him the foxglove.‘
+‘You did not see inside the loaf.
+You did not need to.
+You knew the sound.
+You had heard it a hundred times, and your ears told you what your eyes could not.’
+She took Beatrice’s hand.
+‘I have sat with the dying.
+I have washed the dead.
+I have heard the sound of a soul that is preparing to leave, and I have heard the sound of a soul that is afraid.
+They are different sounds.
+The first is like the hollow thump of the bread—it tells you something is ready, even if you cannot see inside.’

+Beatrice was silent, but listening.

+‘Father Edwin says that when Our Lord rose from the dead, his own disciples did not know him at first.
+They walked with him on the road and ate with him at table and still they did not understand who he was.
+And then, suddenly, they knew.
+Something opened their eyes.
+They saw the man they had loved, the teacher they had followed, the friend they had buried.
+Not a ghost.
+Not a stranger.
+Him.’
+She squeezed Beatrice’s hand.
+‘That is what I believe.
+When I die, I will be known.
+Not by a stranger.
+By the one who made me.
+And by those I have loved.’

-‘You did.‘
+‘You will know me?’

-‘I could have killed him.‘

-‘You did not.‘ Her mother’s voice was steady.
-‘You stopped.
-You learned.
-That is how it works.‘
+Aldwina smiled.
+‘I will know you, Beatrice.
+Wherever I am.’

+Beatrice did not speak.
+She only held her mother’s hand, and the silence between them was not empty but full.

 ---

 [NEW SECTION: That night — the goat memory and the bridge.]

+>>> Maybe a dream (we've not gone in this direction so far, so not recommended).
 That night, Beatrice lay awake and remembered the goat.

 It had been two winters ago, or perhaps three.
 She had found it in the morning, stiff and cold in the stall, its eyes open and unseeing.
 She had touched its ear.
 The ear was cold, and the goat did not flick it away.
 She had understood, then, that the goat was not asleep.
 Sleep was warm and breathing.
 The goat was something else.